 Tinea faciei (a fungal infection on the face) often has pink, ring-like, slightly elevated lesions with scaling at the edge.

 Tinea infection (ringworm) is characterized by a pink-to-red, round, scaling patch.

-Images of Ringworm, Facial (Tinea Faciei) (6)
+Images of Facial Ringworm (Tinea Faciei) (6)

+Tinea faciei (a fungal infection on the face) often has pink, ring-like, slightly elevated lesions with scaling at the edge.